pytorch/hub/pytorch_vision_fcn_resnet101.md

 ### Model Description

 FCN-ResNet101 is contructed by a Fully-Covolutional Network model with a ResNet-101 backbone.
 The pre-trained models have been trained on a subset of COCO train2017, on the 20 categories that are present in the Pascal VOC dataset.

-Their accuracies of the pre-trained models evaluated on COCO val2017 dataset are list below.
+Their accuracies of the pre-trained models evaluated on COCO val2017 dataset are listed below.

 | Model structure |   Mean IOU  | Global Pixelwise Accuracy |
 | --------------- | ----------- | --------------------------|